ledigiacomo/AfD_research/README.md

 	4. Type "cd IdeaProjects" to move to this location
 	5. Type "git clone https://github.com/ledigiacomo/AfD_research.git" to pull down the code
 	6. Type "cd AfD_research" to go into its directory
+	7. Typing "ls" should show you the scripts

 #### Update & Run
 * If you followed the setup directions as above you can go to the code with the command: cd ~/IdeaProjects/AfD_research
 * From here you can run "git pull" to pull down the latest version of the code
 * Once this has completed you can run any python script with: py {script_name}.py
+	* You can see the scripts in the repo by running: ls